Eswar-S-Sethu/J.A.K.E/README.md

 26. Can take a screenshot and pictures using the camera
 27. Can use Spotify to play songs
 28. Can identify personalities
-29. Can do a youtube search
+29. Can do a YouTube search
 30. Can tell everything about the computer
 31. Offline speech recognition
 32. always on feature